Siao-98/SPNADF/README.md

 # SP-NADF — Single-Photon Neural Assumed-Density Filter

-This repository provides the code for **SP-NADF (Single-Photon Neural Assumed-Density Filter)**: an online method for **joint depth + reflectivity** reconstruction from **single-photon LiDAR time-of-arrival (ToA) events**, with **pixel-wise uncertainty** for risk-aware recursion.
+This repository provides the code for **SP-NADF (Single-Photon Neural Assumed-Density Filter)**: an method for **joint depth + reflectivity** reconstruction from **single-photon LiDAR time-of-arrival (ToA) events**, with **pixel-wise uncertainty** for risk-aware recursion.